+For registration instructions, visit sdcce.edu/jobtraining/business..

 Example of a job you may be qualified for after completion of this program:

+Project Manager \$25-40/hr.

-Project Manager
+Assistant Project Manager \$16.85-\$37.50/hr.

-\$25-40/hr.

-Taught by instructors with real-world experience, students will learn how to define, manage, and control a project.
-Learn to accomplish objectives through key process steps such as consideration of alternatives, selection and implementation of solutions, and project closure.
+Taught by instructors with real-world experience, students will learn to define. manage, and control a project.
+Learn to accomplish objectives through key process steps such as considering of alternatives, selection and implementation of solutions, and project closure.
 Course culminates in a group capstone project.
-Classes may include online instruction.
 Topics include:

-- Building effective teams
+- " Building effective teams

-- > Problem solving and decision making
+- " Problem solving and decision making

-- Change and risk management
+- Change and risk management "

-- " Use of creativity
+- Use of creativity "

 - " Emerging trends

+Classes are free.
-Receive certificate by completing two courses: BUSN 621 Project Management I

-BUSN 622 Project Management II
+Receive certificate by completing two courses: BUSN 621 Project Management I BUSN 622 Project Management II

 Digital Media & Programming

 Search online using Subject drop-down menu: Communications

 Courses in this program will be offered as Hyflex and Online with set meeting times.

 DIGITAL DESIGN PROGRAMS

 205-955 hours

-Mandatory orientation required prior to enrollment.
-Visit sdcce.edu/job-training/digital-media to sign up for orientation.
+For registration instructions, visit sdcce.edu/job-training/ digital-media

 Examples of jobs you may be qualified for after completion of this program:

 Multimedia Artists and Animators \$35/hr.

 Graphic Designers \$26/hr.

 Web Developers \$36/hr.

 The Digital Design Certificate Program is a series of certificates designed to prepare students for the visual, print and motion graphics industries.
 Learn basic design principles and best practices used by the graphic design and digital communications industry.
 Through a hands-on, portfolio-based approach, students will gain a working knowledge of the creative fields of visual design, print, page layout, portfolio design, video production, and web development.
 You'll learn about selecting the appropriate tools, applying industry standard design principles, and understanding best practices in motion graphics and video production.
 Complete one certificate or earn all four certificates to be competitive in San Diego's creative industry.
+Classes are free.